 Likewise, when we choose to marry, we do not become new or better people.
 We don’t wake up the day after a wedding and find that, as a couple, we are more capable or more in love, or more anything than we were the day before the wedding.

 And yet, there is no denying that the act of marriage is crushingly compelling, that having a formal ceremony is important to the people in our lives and to ourselves.
 There is something transformation in saying “I choose to evolve and grow with you forever”.
 The ritual is important because we choose to make it important, we choose to love, and we choose to continue loving.

 Brooke and Adam were not married on New Years, but they did party and celebrate and dance to bring in a new era for their relationship.
 Congratulations!

-If you are looking at the Varsity Theater for your Minneapolis wedding, I’d love to connect with you about photography!
+If you are looking at Como Conservatory for your Minneapolis wedding, I’d love to connect with you about photography!
 Its an amazing space and you deserve to relive all the energy and excitement of your event through the images!